maciakl/SITS/README.markdown

   * `SITS_PUBLIC_MODE`		- set this to false if you want to require users to log in to view tickets
   * `SITS_ENABLE_INDEXING`	- set to true to enable search engine indexing.
 Set to false to disable it.

+Word Filters
+---

+Following patters are going to be supported:

+  * `#1` - creates a link to ticket with ID of 1
+  * `#C1` - creates a link to comment with the ID of 1

 Privacy Modes
 ---